 “My discovery through years of working with people is that most of us carry some powerful beliefs around way deep inside that drive our very being and can control our lives.
 Most times these are secrets that we do not share and can be summed up in the following: “I am not good enough, I am not worthy, I am not lovable”.
 Those beliefs are actually lies and are ruining our relationships with self, with others and with our world.
 I see counseling as one of the most healing experiences in calling attention to the truth.
 If you find a counselor you trust, you can change your life.
 My vision for EMU counseling services is to create a place and group of people who you can trust to offer professional, grounded services during the times and seasons of your life that hold you back and keep you from a sense of well being." – Pam

-Dana Blauch holds a BS in Human Services from James Madison University and a MA in Counseling from Eastern Mennonite University.
-She works from an attachment and person-centered orientation with a psychodynamic flavor.
+Dana Blauch a Resident in Counseling, holds a BS in Human Services from James Madison University and a MA in Counseling from Eastern Mennonite University.
+She works from an attachment and person-centered orientation and is a trained Emotionally Focused Couples Therapist (EFT).
 She has over 10 years experience working in mental health services with adults and children as well as a background in youth ministry.
-Her areas of interest are varied and include concerns with anxiety, identity, depression, relationship struggles, bodily responses to stress, abuse and personal growth.
+Dana also works at Family Life Resource Center, a local counseling center.
+Her areas of interest are varied and include concerns with identity, relationships, abuse, trauma, anxiety, depression and personal growth.

-“In my view, each of us has an innate desire to grow and change positively and our environment and experiences affect this growth.
-I believe we are created to be in relationship with others as well as with our body, mind, emotions and spirit.
-At times we are fragmented and disengaged from the whole person and this disconnect creates disharmony.
-I appreciate the power of the therapeutic relationship to promote change and find it a joy to walk with persons over time in discovery and healing." – Dana
+“In my view, each of us has an innate desire to grow and change positively and our environment, experiences and feelings affect this growth.
+I desire to provide a safe, secure and confidential space for exploration, understanding, transformation and healing.
+I will attune to you, your feelings and needs to assist you in moving forward individually and relationally.
+I appreciate the power of the therapeutic relationship to promote change and find it a joy to walk with persons in discovery and healing." – Dana